High Availability for IDA Application on Liberty and HAProxy

 ORG_QUARTZ_JOBSTORE_DRIVERDELEGATECLASS=org.quartz.impl.jdbcjobstore.PostgreSQLDelegate

 Step 5.
-Copy the ida-web.war to apps directory
+Copy the ida-web.war to the apps directory

 <path_to_liberty>/wlp/bin/server start SERVER_NAME